 Organization

-Dividers and Labels- Accessories are a great way to keep supplies separated, making materials easier to grab.
+• Dividers and Labels: These optional accessories are a great way to keep supplies separated, making materials easier to grab.
 In addition, external labels make it easy for clinicians to identify what is in the drawers without needing to look in multiple drawers to find what they need.

-Drawer Pull Color Distinctions- You can customize carts for easy identification drawer pull colors can be used to identify the cat as a bedside cart or show the area where the cart belongs.
+• Drawer Pull Color Distinctions: You can customize carts for easy identification with different color drawer pulls.
+You can use drawer pull colors to identify the cart as a bedside cart or show the area where the cart belongs.